nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

   </tbody>
 </table>

-## Dipping Sauce
+### Dipping Sauce

-At a hot pot restaurant, the oil dip is typically self-service.
+At a hotpot restaurant, the oil dip is typically self-service.
 However, you can always ask a server for assistance if needed.

 <table>
   <thead>